New lesson means new ideas: Word will now be split into categories, based on how they work in a sentence!

 li li | (mark a predicate; begin a predicate phrase) | One right-facing arrow |

-Content words have meaning, and can be used most places in a sentence- so far, the subject and predicate!
+Content words have meaning, and can be used most places in a sentence!
+So far, that's just the subject and predicate, but we'll grow that list after this lesson!
+Aside: All the words from the last lesson were content words too!

 Word | Definition | Writing |